NethServer/docs/administrator-manual/en/backup.rst

 done even if the machine is already in production.

-**Data backup** is enabled by installing the "Backup" module and contains all data like user's home directories and mails.
+**Data backup** is enabled by installing the "Backup" module and contains all data such as user's home directories and mails.
 It runs every night and can be full or incremental on a weekly basis.
 This backup also contains the archive of the configuration backup.

-Data backup can be saved on different destinations:
+Data backup can be saved on one destination chosen between:

 * USB: disk connected to a local USB port (See: :ref:`backup_usb_disk-section`)
-* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage)(Credentials for example are: MyBindUser,domain=mydomain.com)
+* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage).
+Use access credentials like: MyBindUser,domain=mydomain.com
 * NFS: Linux shared folder, it's available on all NAS, usually faster than CIFS
 * WebDAV: available on many NAS and remote servers (Use a server with a valid SSL certificate as webDAV target, otherwise the system will fail mounting the filesystem)